gabeklavans/Tamanotchi/README.md

 # Tamanotchi *WIP*

-To install dependancies:
+To install dependencies:
 ```
 $ npm install
 ```

 To start the server:
 ```
-$ node .
+$ npm start
 ```

-And then open up a browser and go to <http://localhost:6969/> to view the app.
+Go to the link in the console log to view the app.

-~I think that's how npm works at least, haven't tested that yet.~

 I don't own any of the Tamagotchi assets and do not profit off any of this.
 It's just for nostalgia.